How to Share Your Feelings with Your Partner

 Identifying your emotions and triggers can help you determine how to act positively.
 For example, you may experience love-related emotions when you have a romantic partner.

 However, if you've been in unhealthy relationships in the past, this could make you worried about the future of your relationship.
-Instead of avoiding the emotions you're experiencing, it can help you express your feelings to your partner when you're ready.
+Instead of avoiding the emotions you're experiencing, you can express your feelings to your partner when you're ready.

 You can cope and work through your emotions by acknowledging them.